 Reproduction: Breeding and egg-laying at higher elevations usually occur from June to August depending on local conditions.
+In southern California, reproduction takes place earlier, from March to May.
 Roundish clusters of up to 500 eggs (usually 200 to 300) are deposited in shallow water and attached to gravel or submerged rocks.
 Tadpoles usually over-winter at all localities.

-Niche: One of the few high-elevation amphibians of the Sierra Nevada.
+Niche: One of the few high-elevation amphibians of the Sierra Nevada and southern California.
 Tadpoles of this species may compete for food or space with those of the Yosemite toad and the Pacific treefrog.
 Adults may also feed on tadpoles of the Yosemite toad and the Pacific treefrog (Mullally 1953).
 Adults and tadpoles are commonly preyed upon by garter snakes and introduced trout (Cory 1963, Zweifel 1968).